 Both Inntel Hotels and the designer were enthusiastic about the high-quality, circular materials from Unilin Panels.

-Collecting and recycling old furnitureJob Kramer, project consultant at Unilin Panels, explained that the panels from Unilin Panels were 100% circular, comprising mainly waste wood from the wood industry or wood supplied from demolition yards and container parks.
+Collecting and recycling old furnitureJob Kramer, project consultant at Unilin Panels, explained that the panels from Unilin Panels were made out of 100% recovered wood, comprising mainly waste wood from the wood industry or wood supplied from demolition yards and container parks.
 “Joram was immediately enthusiastic about it all,” he recalls.
 “Even Feran Thomassen, a renowned designer and for many years Inntel Hotels” go-to designer, saw the potential in our high-quality, sustainable products.
 We sealed the deal by promising to collect the old furniture from the Rotterdam hotel and process it into new products.’

 The old furniture was scrapped and prepared for sorting and recycling.